West Side Market: History

 The market's profile rose in the latter 20th century.
 Politicians passing through Cleveland often stopped in to sample the array of foods sold at the market on any given day.
 The market also began sponsoring major food festivals in the neighborhood which drew people from Cleveland and the rest of the world.
 Despite the successes of the 1980s, however, the market began to face financial straits as Cleveland itself was experiencing monetary struggles.
 A large portion of the market's subsidies from the city dried up, leaving tenants facing higher rents to keep the market open.
 Yet the market expanded and was renovated throughout the 1990s and into the 21st century.

 A 2004 project enclosed and added space heating to the arcade portion of the market, as well as completed major interior and architectural renovations to the main building.
 The market's centennial was celebrated in 2012.

-Most residents of the neighborhood and many Clevelanders still do a large portion of their shopping at the market.
-The market is open to customers Mondays, Wednesdays, and Fridays from 8:00 a.m. to 5:00 p.m., Saturdays from 7:00 a.m to 5:00 p.m., and Sundays from 10 p.m to 4:00 p.m.

 The market attracts tourists from all parts of the United States, who visit and learn about its history.
 Its national profile has been boosted in recent years by coverage on various programs produced by the Travel Channel and Food Network.

 Many stalls have remained under individual family control for much of the life of the market, several dating to 1912.
 The market's tenants and sellers reflect the cultural diversity of the surrounding neighborhood and Cleveland as a whole.
 The current roster of tenants includes those of Irish, German, Slovene, Italian, Hungarian, Greek, Polish, Russian, and Middle Eastern descent, among others.

 In the September 2010 issue of Food Network Magazine, the West Side Market was named America's "Best Food Lovers' Market."

-On January 30, 2013, the market was temporarily closed after a fire left smoke and soot damage.

 In 2016 city officials announced that starting April 3 of that year the market would add regular Sunday hours for the first time in its history.

+The city of Cleveland transferred management of the market to the non-profit board Cleveland Public Market Corporation on April 24, 2024; the city retains ownership.

+As of 2025 the market was in the beginning stages of a renovation.